Skip to content

 Ingredients

-• 1-2 texture photos (fabric close-up, sky, water, shadow on a wall)
+• 1-2 texture photos (fabric close-up, paint sample, tile pattern, wallpaper detail)

-• 1-2 object or detail shots (a cup, a hand, a corner of a room)
+• 1-2 object or detail shots that anchor the direction (a lamp you love, a dress silhouette, a room corner, a floral arrangement)

 • A solid color from the Backgrounds library in your accent shade (soft lavender, dusty rose, sage, or cloud gray)